shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Your Cast Range is determined by your INT multiplied by your level’s Cast Range multiplier.
 The value is in Spaces.
 The minimum is a number of Spaces equal to your level.
     EX: If your INT is 3 and you’re level 2, your Cast Range is 6 Spaces
 -   Your Tether Range is determined by your AGI multiplied by your level’s Tether Range multiplier.
 The value is in Spaces.
-The minimum is a number of Spaces equal to your level.
+The minimum is a number of Spaces equal to your level times 2.
     Ex: If your AGI is 2 and you’re level 3, your Tether Range is 24 Spaces.
 -   Your Spell Duration is determined by your CHA multiplied by your level’s Spell Duration multiplier.
 The value is in minutes.
-The minimum is a number of rounds equal to your level (5 rounds is 1 min).
+The minimum is a number of rounds equal to your level (1 min is 5 rounds).
     EX: If your CHA is 4 and you’re level 5, your Spell Duration is 200min, which is equivalent to 3hr 20min.
 -   Your Area Radius is determined by your MIG multiplied by your level’s Area Radius multiplier.
 The value is in Spaces.
 The minimum is a number of Spaces equal to your level.
     EX: If your MIG is 2 and you’re level 7, your Area Radius is 14 Spaces.

+These attributes only effect a spell’s base values; spell enhancements can still be used to increase them.
+EX: Your Cast Range is 5 Spaces, but you want to cast Message to someone beyond that range.
+You can spend 1 MP to use the Range MPE of Message to increase its range to 35 Spaces.
+This also increases the Tether Range by 30 Spaces as well.
+APEs and MPEs can also increase the Spell Duration and Area Radius as normal.

 When you cast the spell, you can decide to lower the Cast Range, Spell Duration, Tether Range and/or Area Radius of the spell.